2013, Vol. 1 Issue 2, Part A

 How to cite this article:

 Madan Prasad Kushwaha.
 Replacement of fish meal by soybean (Glycine max) in the formulation of fish feed ingredients essential for Immunostimulation and growth performance of carps.
-International Journal of Fauna and Biological Studies.
-2013; 1(2): 35-38.
+Int J Fauna Biol Stud 2013;1(2):35-38.